Placement preview

 Gallery walls: when hanging multiple pieces, plan the total arrangement to follow the same proportion rule.
 Space frames 5 to 8 cm apart for a cohesive look.

 Eye-level center: the center of your artwork should sit at 145 to 152 cm from the floor — the standard museum hanging height.
-Above furniture, leave 15 to 20 cm between the piece and the frame's bottom edge.
+Above furniture, leave 15 to 20 cm between the furniture and the frame's bottom edge.

 Use the visualizer above to test different sizes on your actual wall before buying or making any holes.